-Saturnalia is a week-long festival in honor of Kronos (Latin name Saturn), the God of Agriculture, that celebrates liberation.
-The festival of Saturnalia begins December 17 and lasts until December 23.
-It occurs near the winter solstice because the divine sun enters Capricorn, the traditional astrological house of Saturn.
-It ultimately represents liberation, and more specifically the freeing of souls into immortality.
+Saturnalia (also called Kronia) is an almost week-long festival in honor of Kronos (Latin: Saturn), the God of Agriculture, that celebrates liberation, and more specifically the freeing of souls into immortality.
+The festival of Saturnalia begins December 17 and lasts until December 23, occurring near the winter solstice because the divine sun enters Capricorn, the traditional astrological house of Saturn.

 The Saturnalia is the most popular holiday of the Roman year.
-Catullus describes it as “the best of days” (Poems, XIV).
+Catullus describes it as “the best of days” (Catullus Poems, XIV).
 The history of Saturnalia began with the dedication of the Temple of Saturn in around 498 BCE, one of the oldest religious sanctuaries to have been built in Rome.
 The dies natalis (anniversary) of the dedication of the temple was celebrated on December 17, but became such a popular celebration that it was extended to three days, and then to an entire week during the Imperial period, from December 17 to 23.

 It is an occasion for celebration and visits to friends and loved ones.
 As the name implies, it is dedicated to the deity Kronos, who looks over agricultural bounty and in mythology overlooked a golden age of plenty, when crops grew without human toil, and humanity lived in harmony with nature and one another.
 As such, Kronos also embodies prosperity and wealth.
 It is a celebration of liberty, and in the ancient world Saturnalia would be a joyous time for slaves, where they would enjoy much more freedom.

 Saturnalia is a time of giftgiving, and the exchange of gifts between loved ones (such as friends and family) is widespread.
 You can give your loved ones anything, but traditional gifts include:

 - Wax candles (cerei), perhaps to signify the returning light after the solstice